 - To a relative after the death of a borrower

 - To the spouse or children of a borrower

 - As a result of divorce and separation agreements

 - Into an inter vivos trust (living trust) where the borrower is a beneficiary

 If you can’t get your request approved, you might be tempted to set up an “informal” arrangement.
 For example, you could sell your house, leave the existing loan in place, and have the buyer reimburse you for mortgage payments.

 This is a bad idea.
 Your mortgage agreement probably does not allow this, and you might even find yourself in legal trouble, depending on how things go.
 What’s more, you’re still responsible for the loan—even though you’re no longer living in the house.

 What could go wrong?
 A few possibilities include:

-There are better ways to offer seller financing to a potential buyer, including allowing a rent-to-own arrangement where part of the rent goes toward a downpayment should the renter elect to buy.
+There are other ways to offer seller financing to a potential buyer, including allowing a rent-to-own arrangement where part of the rent goes toward a down payment should the renter elect to buy.

 Death, divorce, and family transfers might give you the right to make transfers, even if your lender says otherwise.